StefanSchubert/sabi/README.md

 * Create a DB called sabi and and a user sabi app with permissions for localhost.
 * Use the password as specified by the database module pom.

-### Setting up the glassfish
+### Setting up the tomact 7

-* Install the 4.1 version
+* Install the 7.x version
-* Download and copy the MariaDB Java Connector jar into glassfishs domain lib dir
-* Configure a jdbc/sabi datasource (Pool with: org.mariadb.jdbc.MySQLDataSource)
-  which will be addressed by the persistence.xml add runtime
+* That's it ;-) ...
+Almost ...
+I encountered some problems with the deployment of the artefact through intelliJ Make and Build had problems to accept the target bytecode release 1.8.
+As intermediate solution I deleted those before launch action and choosed the maven package instead.
+Though even this should be obsolete in an exploded deployment manner and having compiled it all before.

 ## Used maven goals